rust-lang/rfcs/text/000-rustdoc-cfgs-handling.md

 There's no need to "duplicate" the `cfg` into a `doc(cfg())` to make Rustdoc display it.

 In some situations, the detailed conditional compilation rules used to implement the feature might not serve as good documentation (for example, the list of supported platforms might be very long, and it might be better to document them in one place).
-To turn it off, add the `#[doc(auto_cfg(disable))]` attribute at the crate-level.
+To turn it off, add the `#[doc(auto_cfg = false)]` attribute on the item.

 ### `#[doc(cfg(...))]`